Alternative Senior Class Gift

 Fossil Free Yale (FFY)

 Fossil Free Yale has been fighting for the past nine years for Yale to divest its $30 billion endowment from the fossil fuel industry.
 FFY is part of a global movement that has already won divestment commitments totaling over $14 trillion from faith-based institutions including the Catholic Church, governments including Norway and Ireland, and universities including Georgetown, Oxford, Middlebury, and the University of California system.
-FFY has worked extensively with Yale's Advisory Committee on Investor Responsibility, held rallies, disruptions, and sit-ins, and conducted a student-wide referendum in which 83% of students voted in favor of divestment.
+FFY has worked extensively with Yale's Advisory Committee on Investor Responsibility, held rallies, disruptions, and sit-ins, and conducted a student-wide referendum in 2013 in which 83% of students voted in favor of divestment.

 Students Unite Now (SUN)